 Phosphorus accumulates quickly in soil due to repeated fertilizer treatments.
 While those forages that are regularly harvested maintain proper levels, producers that over-apply liters and manures to stimulate growth run into problems.

 If manure is applied to soil, it should be dragged with a harrow to distribute nutrients.
 If manure is not applied, soil should be tested to determine nutrient levels (e.g., phosphorus, potassium, nitrate) prior to broadcasting.

-When choosing the best forage for your needs, phosphorus is one factor you should consider in evaluating forage quality.
-The levels ofacid detergent or neutral detergent fibers, nitrates, and crude protein are other indications of high standards in a particular forage product.
+When choosing the best forage for your horse's nutrition, you should evaluate the phosphorus levels in your forage.
+The levels of acid detergent or neutral detergent fibers, nitrates, and crude protein are other indications of high standards in forage products.